yapalfredo/mvp/README.md

 MVP Collaborative

 MVP Architecture implementation in Android.
-This is a test application also utilizing github collaboration feature.
+This is a test application.
+We also take advantage of github collaborations feature.